MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-overview-v15.md

 - [Upgrade of an Unmodified Application](upgrade-unmodified-application.md)
 - [Technical Upgrade of Customized Application](upgrade-technical-upgrade-v14-v15.md)

-*The following articles are currently being finalized and will be available soon*
+*The following articles are currently being formalized and will be available as soon as possible*

 - Upgrade to the System Application
 - Upgrade to a Customized Version 15 Base Application